fooplugins/foogallery/README.txt

 **PHP 7 Compatible**

-FooGallery has been tried and tested on servers running PHP 7.
+FooGallery has been tried and tested on servers running up to PHP 7.3

 **Retina Support**